OscarLarm/Burger/reflections/oscar-journal.md

 ---
 ### 2024-10-16
 Yesterday I did the debug session and it went well.
-We met today to turn in the assignment, however there was an issue with the unit tests.
-The node test command from the host worked for me, but it wasn't working for the other team members.
-It might have something to do with node versions.
-We tried updating it but it just gave another error with the way we import in express.
-We've changed the package.json to be commonjs instead of module early on in the project.
-We tried changing it back to modules, and clicked the suggested "fix" that showed up in vsCode, where it automatically changes it from using "require" to "import".
-However none of this fixed it, but we do still have unit tests that run through docker and these work well on everyones systems.
-We had to remove one of the tests that tests the kitchenview component, since theyre in different containers, they'd most likely need seperate test files.

-But overall, the project and what we wanted to do with it works.
-We were going to turn in the assignment today, but we weren't sure how we should turn in the assignment.
-In canvas it seems to want a file, so I don't know if we're supposed to create a zip of the project and send that.
+We met today to turn in the assignment, however there were some small issues with the unit tests.
+We made some adjustments and got back on track.
+We were going to turn in the assignment today, but we weren't sure how we should turn it in.
+The Canvas assignment page seems to want a file, so I don't know if we're supposed to create a zip of the project and send that.
 We're gonna go to the "lab" tomorrow and ask, then we'll turn it in.
+This gives

 The project has been difficult but also very rewarding with the amount of new things we've learned about.
 I feel like I've gotten a better idea of what it might look like to work on a project in a team enviroment.
-I definetly made misstakes at the beginning that I've now learned from.
+I definetly made misstakes at the beginning that I've now learned from and will take into the next project.

 ---